bigbadaI/Lighthouse_Labyrinth/README.md

 Lighthouse Labyrinth is a video game demo created as a Lighthouse Labs final project.
 It is an adventure maze game built with the Phaser3 JavaScript game engine.
 On the back-end express is used to connect to a Postgres database.

-This repository was a great experience and learning opportunity for using Phaser3.
-Plenty of experience learning a new format and working with a group to bring this to life.
+This repository was a great experience and a wonderful learning opportunity to learn a new library: Phaser3.
+This experience provided the abilty to take on a new format and learn it quickly, as well as it provided an opportunity to learn about working in a group dynamic.
+Bringing this game demo to life was an incredible and unforgettable task!

 ## Final product